Davidson High School (New South Wales): Senior staff

 The principal from 1997 to 2001 was Mark Anderson.
 On his arrival in 1997 enrolments had dropped from 1145 to 484 in the previous ten years.
 Anderson introduced a gifted and talented program to target the specialist needs of certain student interests to combat this and by the time of his departure, enrolments stood at over 600.
 In January 2002 Anderson took up the appointment of the founding Principal of the Sydney Secondary College, which had been created through the amalgamation of three inner-city high schools.
 Serving until 2004, Anderson became School Education Director for the Western Sydney Region in 2005 and is now Director of People and Careers for the NSW Department of Education since 2014.
 In the 2018 Australia Day Honours list, Anderson was made a Member of the Order of Australia (AM) for "significant service to secondary education in New South Wales through administrative and executive roles, and to educational standards."

 The principal of Davidson High from 2002 to 2005 was Chris Bonnor.
-During that time he was President of the NSW Secondary Principals Council from 2001–2006 and was also a Member of the Australian College of Educators (MACE).
-Previously he had also been Principal of Asquith Boys’ High School from 1991–2000.
+During that time he was President of the NSW Secondary Principals Council from 2001 to 2006 and was also a Member of the Australian College of Educators (MACE).
+Previously he had also been Principal of Asquith Boys’ High School from 1991 to 2000.
 On 26 January 2007 he was appointed a Member of the Order of Australia (AM) in the General Division for "service to education through significant contributions to the development of educational policy and practice in New South Wales, the promotion of excellence in school leadership, and advocacy for public education."
 In 2013, he was awarded a Fellowship of the Australian College of Educators (FACE), with his citation noting that he "has demonstrated outstanding professional practice through significant contributions to student learning, teaching and leadership of the NSW Secondary Principals’ Council.
 Christopher has also made contributions to education policy development in NSW.
 All of his experience has been characterised by an unwavering commitment to equity of opportunity and outcomes for students."

 The principal of Davidson High from 2006 until his retirement in August 2011 was Rod Cawsey, who, as Deputy Principal, took over as acting principal from Chris Bonnor in the third quarter of 2005, but did not become officially principal until 2006.
 Upon his retirement, Deputy Principal Sue Anderson became Acting Principal until Cawsey's successor was chosen.
 In October 2011, Jann Pattinson was appointed as the new Principal of Davidson High, effective from 17 November.
 Pattinson was the coordinator of the Pittwater Community of Schools and also the STEM Project Manager for Macquarie University.
 Pattinson had previously been the DHS Head Teacher for Teaching and Learning and briefly as acting Deputy Principal before leaving in 2006 to become the Deputy Principal at Moss Vale High School.